-Each custodian that holds a client's assets provides cash sweep vehicles.
-Depending on the custodian and the cash sweep vehicle, clients will earn a lower or higher interest rate or yield than may otherwise be available.
+Each custodian that holds client assets provides cash sweep vehicles.
+Depending on the custodian and the specific cash sweep vehicle, clients may earn a higher or lower interest rate or yield than might otherwise be available through other options.
+As noted above, Ceros earns 12b-1 fees on certain default cash sweep money market funds.

-Trade Aggregation and Allocation.
+Trade Aggregation and Allocation

 When two or more portfolios are simultaneously engaged in the purchase or sale of the same security under the same trading circumstances (price limits, approximate time of entry, etc.), the Firm can, but is not obligated to, combine and aggregate the transactions to form a "block trade."
 All accounts participating in an aggregated trade shall receive the average share price for all transactions executed for the aggregated trade order during that trading day and all accounts will share in the commissions and other transaction costs on a pro rata basis.
 The pro rata basis for allocating these costs shall be determined in the same manner as for the allocation of the particular trade.